aquaMetrics/aquaman/README.md

 ## WORK IN PROGRESS - DO NOT USE IN PRODUCTION

-The goal of aquaman is to assess the size of the mixing zone from transect based ecology sampling.
+The goal of `aquaman` is to calculate ecology metrics and assess the mixing zone area, fulfilling these specific steps:

+-   Assign bacteria taxa from DNA reads using `dada2` package.
+-   Model IQI metric from assigned bacteria families.
+-   Assess the mixing zone size from IQI sampling results.

 ## Installation